Chintan-Patel-Games/Linked-List-Snake/README.md

 # 🐍 Linked List Snake

-A console-based version of the classic **Snake** game implemented in C++.
+A SFML-based version of the classic **Snake** game implemented in C++.
 This project uniquely integrates **Linked List** and **Doubly Linked List** data structures to represent the snake and simulate operations based on the food it consumes.

 ## 🎮 Gameplay Features

-- Console-based interface with keyboard input
+- SFML-based interface with keyboard input
 - Classic snake movement and growth
 - Different food types trigger unique linked list operations
 - Game over on self-collision